 Recommendation: Save time and money by purchasing a Lisbon Card.
-The card provides free admission to the top attractions as well as unlimited free access to the public transport system.
+The card provides free admission to the top attractions as well as unlimited access to the public transport system.
 Well worth the price!

-Having returned back to Rossio Square, head into the heart of Lisbon and visit the Baixa district, Lisbon’s downtown area and shopping hub.
-It’s there that you’ll find the Santa Justa Lift, an antique elevator that dates from 1902 and still works perfectly.
+Having returned to Rossio Square, head into the heart of Lisbon and visit the Baixa district, Lisbon’s downtown area and shopping hub.
+It’s there you’ll find the Santa Justa Lift, an antique elevator that dates from 1902 and still works perfectly.
 From the elevator it’s a short walk to the open-air ruins of the Carmo Convent.
 It can be a little surreal standing in what was once a church and peering up into the blue sky above.